David Cope: Emily Howell

+Personal compositions

+In 1975, Cope composed a short piece on an IBM machine, using punched cards.

-As a composer, Cope's own work has encompassed a variety of styles—from the traditional to the avant-garde—and techniques, such as unconventional manners of playing, experimental musical instrument, and microtonal scales, including a 33-note system of just intonation he developed himself.
+As a composer, Cope's own work encompassed a variety of styles—from the traditional to the avant-garde—and techniques, such as unconventional manners of playing, experimental musical instrument, and microtonal scales, including a 33-note system of just intonation he developed himself.
 Most recently, all of his original compositions have been written in collaboration with the computer—based on the input of his earlier works.
 He seeks synergy between composer creativity and computer algorithm as his principal creative direction.